-In the early days of Bitcoin, mining used to be done using the CPU on your computer.
-Nowadays though as the amount of people mining has increased the difficulty of Bitcoin mining has also increased too.
+In the early days of Bitcoin Core (BTC), mining used to be done using the CPU on your computer.
+Nowadays though as the amount of people mining has increased the difficulty of Bitcoin Core mining has also increased too.
 This high difficulty and hash rate has mostly been fueled by the introduction of ASIC mining chips.
-Bitcoin uses SHA-256 cryptographic hash function to secure the blocks and create the hash for each block.
+Bitcoin Core uses SHA-256 cryptographic hash function to secure the blocks and create the hash for each block.
 This encryption is what protects the transactions in the block from being altered.

 Application-Specific Integrated Circuit

-ASICs allow miners to use hardware made specifically for Bitcoin or other SHA-256 algo coins.
+ASICs allow miners to use hardware made specifically for Bitcoin Core or other SHA-256 algo coins.
 An ASIC has benefits over CPU, GPU and FPGAs due to being designed for one specific task.
-They are able to mine Bitcoin at a higher hash rate (speed of processing transactions) than CPUs, GPUs and FPGAs.
+They are able to mine BTC at a higher hash rate (speed of processing transactions) than CPUs, GPUs and FPGAs.
 Several manufacturers produce their own ASIC chips and miners.
-For this part of the Bitcoin mining guide we will use the current top miner on the market the Bitmain AntMiner S9.
+For this part of the Bitcoin Core mining guide we will use the current top miner on the market the Bitmain AntMiner S9.

-Bitcoin mining has gotten so high powered with the race to be the winner to solve a block that it has evolved into pooled mining where a group of miners want to have as much hash power as possible to get a share of the Bitcoin block reward.
+Bitcoin Core mining has gotten so high powered with the race to be the winner to solve a block that it has evolved into pooled mining where a group of miners want to have as much hash power as possible to get a share of the Bitcoin Core block reward.
 By combining your hash rate with that of many others you have a better chance of solving blocks (creating a block) and getting the block reward.
 Bitcoin.com has launched it’s own mining pool with competitive pricing, which you can register for and begin pool mining today.

 The Bitmain S9 is composed of 189 ASIC chips.
 The total hash rate (mining speed) of the S9 is roughly 12 to 14 TH/s (terahashes per second).
 CPUs were only able to do a few MH/s (megahashes per second).

 BTC mining setup is simple